 A movable fire pit also serves as a great option for homeowners who aren’t quite sure if they’re ready to take the plunge on a fire pit.
 They think they’d use it a lot but they’re not 100-percent sure.
 They know that once a built-in fire pit is there, there’s no going back.
 So, they may test the space out with a movable fire pit that they could always replace with something built-in.

-Other Fire Features to Consider for Your Complete Space
+Other Fire Feature Ideas to Consider for Your Complete Space

 Of course, outdoor fireplaces and fire pits are not your only option.
 Fire features have come a long way from cheap-looking “tiki torches,” and there are other options that you might also want to consider.
 We have had many customers choose to add fire bowls to a pool space, as it adds a significant amount of ambiance.
 A gas-powered fire feature like this can be controlled from an app on your smartphone!